-In regard to adaptation, the GoSL included an Adaptation component as part of updated NDCwhich is mitigation focused to demonstrate its commitment to achieve the targets of the Paris Agreement as well as having in place better mechanisms for the adaptation to climate change impacts.
+In regard to adaptation, the GoSL included an Adaptation component as part of updated NDC which is mitigation focused to demonstrate its commitment to achieve the targets of the Paris Agreement as well as having in place better mechanisms for the adaptation to climate change impacts.
 According to the IPCC, adaptation and mitigation can be understood as complementary components of countries' response to climate change and adaptation generates larger benefits to small islands when delivered in conjunction with other development activities.

-Saint Lucia has committed in its NDC to prioritizing cross_sectoral and sectoral adaptation measures for eight key sectors/thematic areas and a segment on the 'limits to adaptation'.
-The NDC highlights adaptation-related targets are incorporated in the NAP. -Priority sectors for adaptation action include: water; infrastructure and spatial planning; resilient ecosystems; education; and health, which align with the proposal's Ceomponents 2 and 3 with the proposal.
-St. Lucia Green Climate Fund Country Programme draws on St Lucia's NDC and National-Adaptation Plan (NAP) processes, among others, to identify the country's priority sectors, consistent with the whole of Government approach.
+Saint Lucia has committed to prioritizing cross-sectoral and sectoral adaptation measures for eight key sectors/thematic areas and a segment on the 'limits to adaptation'.
+Priority sectors for adaptation action include: water; infrastructure and spatial planning; resilient ecosystems; education; and health, which align with the proposal.

+St. Lucia Green Climate Fund Country Programme draws on St Lucia's NDC and National Adaptation Plan (NAP) processes, among others, to identify the country's priority sectors, consistent with the whole of Government approach.
 The sectors and areas it touches that relate to the proposal are water, infrastructure and spatial planning, resilient ecosystems, education, health, energy efficiency, and electricity generation.

-The Climate Change Adaptation Policy (CCAP): outlines the general strategy for understanding and addressing the risks posed by climate change.
+The Climate Change Adaptation Policy (CCAP) outlines the general strategy for understanding and addressing the risks posed by climate change.
 It seeks to "ensure that Saint Lucia and its people, their livelihoods, social systems, and environment are resilient to the risks and impacts of climate change."
 The Policy endorses the principles of a cross sectoral approach to climate adaptation and concretely addresses: 1) adaptation facilitation (appropriate policy, legislative and institutional environment); 2) adaptation financing (measures to ensure adequate and predictable financial flows), and 3) adaptation implementation (concrete actions to prepare for, or respond to, the impacts of climate change).